Please Note

 Primary Updates

-Beginning May 24, 2025, new rules governing Italian citizenship, especially for those seeking recognition through ancestry, will take effect.
-The law outlines distinct requirements based on an individual’s current status and timing of application.
+Beginning May 24, 2025, new rules governing Italian citizenship, especially for those seeking recognition through ancestry, took effect.
+The law outlines distinct requirements based on an individual's current status and timing of application.

 Individuals Already Recognised as Citizens